Mirasys VMS communication

 Mirasys VMS system components can be divided into client applications and servers.

-Client applications are used to open communication with and between the system’s servers and to send connection requests to servers.
+Client applications are used to establish communication with and between the system’s servers and to send connection requests to servers.

 Meanwhile, servers accept connection requests from client applications or from other servers.

-Communication between the system components is implemented with TCP/IP protocol through TCP ports 5008-5011.
+Communication between the system components is implemented with the TCP/IP protocol through TCP ports 5008-5011.

 Signaling And Streaming Protocols